The Sinking of the Königsberg.

 This dramatic sequence of photos shows the Königsberg on fire and sinking.
 The photos are courtesy of Ketil Svendsen.

-who's mother lived in Bergen during WWII
+These 2 photos are courtesy of Michael Hart who's mother lived in Bergen during WWII

 This dramatic photo, courtesy of Geirr Haarr shows a gaping hole in the side of the Königsberg (just behind the figure in the middle of the picture) The photo is featured in Geirr Haarr's book "The German Invasion of Norway".

 Ten minutes into the return flight, one of the Skuas went into a vertical dive and crashed into the sea under full power, killing the leader of 803 Squadron's third section.
 Lt.Bryan John Smeeton, and his crewman Mid (A) Fred Watkinson.
 It seems either Smeeton had been wounded in the attack and collapsed or the aircraft had suffered some damage to the controls which had given way.
 All the other aircraft made it back to their base on the Orkneys.
 Two Skuas had holes shot in their wings by the 2cm flak but these caused no major damage.